PooiaFerdowsi/WebServerExample/README.md

 an example of a web server that is simple for read source code

 You can help and developement this web server

-1 - read the GETFQDN file
+1 - read the getfqdnmod ( module ) file

 2 - read the main file